dan-madsen/AzNetworkDiagram/README.md

   - Storage account/Azure File Share
   - Storage account/Container
   - Azure Container Registry - added repositories to diagram
+- Changed parameters for Mmangement Groups
+  - EnableMgmtGroups removed, rarely a case where it would make sense to have in a diagram with everything else.
 ## v1.1
 - New support for
   - Container instances